Quantum Vacuum energy as the origin of Gravity: A reinterpretation of the entropy of de Sitter space and black holes

 There are some important results in semi-classical gravity where the gravitational field is not quantized, namely they do not rely on the existence of gravitons, but the result still depends on the Planck length $\ell_p$, such as the Bekenstein-Hawking entropy and temperature for black holes \cite{Bekenstein,Hawking}.
 In this present context, the analog is the Gibbons-Hawking entropy for de Sitter space \cite{GibbonsHawking}.
-Since these results depend on $G_N$, the expression \eqref{GMach} for $G_N$ leads to an interesting new interpretation of this entropy.
+Since we have brought into scrutiny whether $G_N$ and thus Planck length $\ell_p$ are fundamental parameters, this led us to re-interpret these entropies, since they are expressed in terms of $\ell_p$.
+The expression \eqref{GMach} for $G_N$ leads to such a new interpretation that is very simple and and hints at an interpretation of the entropy in terms of bits of {\it quantized energies} rather than {\it quantized spacetime}.
+We should emphasize that this reinterpretation is merely algebraic at this stage and is not the main thrust of this article, though worth pointing out.
+We do not attempt to derive the Gibbons-Hawking entropy from a fundamental counting of microstates $\Omega$ such that $S_{GH} = k_B \log \Omega$, and we set this issue aside for the remainder of this article, but will return to it in a separate article under preparation.\footnote{In the published version of this article in JHEAP \cite{JHEAP}, we incorrectly used $\hbar$ rather than Planck's constant $h$ in the formula for $E_\lambda$, which amounts to expressing the main result for $S_{GH}$ in terms of the {\it reduced} wavelength $\lambda$.
+Although the formulas in \cite{JHEAP} are correct as written, the proper interpretation should be based on the actual wavelength not the reduced one, and this is adhered to here.}